RobStepanyan/Docker-React-Django-Setup-2/README.md

 ```

 ## How it Works
-Django will run on localhost:8000 as a standalone API <br>
+Django will run on localhost:8000<br>
 React will run inside Django as an app and generate js files everytime change is made.

 ### Also Check Out the FIRST Setup